 The eight-island archipelago of Iles des Saintes, often referred to as Les Saintes, dots the waters off the southern coast of Guadeloupe.
 The islands are Terre-de-Haut, Terre-de-Bas, Ilet à Cabrit, Grand Ilet, La Redonde, La Coche, Le Pâté, and Les Augustins.
 Columbus discovered them on November 4, 1493, and christened them Los Santos (Les Saintes in French) for All Saints' Day.

 Only Terre-de-Haut and Terre-de-Bas are inhabited, with a combined population of little more than 3,000.
 Many of the Saintois are fair-haired, blue-eyed descendants of Breton and Norman sailors.
 Unless they are in the tourism industry, they tend to be taciturn and standoffish.
-Fishing still is their main source of income, and they take pride in their work.
+Fishing is still their main source of income, and they take pride in their work.
 The shores are lined with their boats and filets bleus (blue nets dotted with orange buoys).